 The Noosa Festival of Surfing event is managed by World Surfaris Pty Ltd and its environmental and social sustainability is key to its operations, development and future for the local Noosa community and surfing culture globally.

-The Festival is a 9 day program, being held from 2-10 March 2019 (inclusive) in the Noosa Shire and on the Main Beach on the Sunshine Coast in Queensland, Australia.
+The Festival is a 9-day program, being held from February 22 – March 1, 2020 (inclusive) in the Noosa Shire and on the Main Beach on the Sunshine Coast in Queensland, Australia.
 The program includes surfing competitions and exhibitions and the promotion of our surfing culture including movies, music and art.
-We envisage approximately 600 competitors and thousands of visitors, both domestic and international, who will come to Noosa to experience our celebration of the joy of surfing in the widest sense.
-They will enjoy the iconic coastline, a combination of natural beaches, dunes and tidal ecosystems, coastal parks and coastal infrastructure, as well as Noosa’s associated village atmosphere of first class accommodation, dining and shopping, gourmet produce and surf culture – all with a uniquely environmentally sensitive ethos.
+We expect approximately 600 competitors and thousands of visitors, both domestic and international, who will come to Noosa to experience our celebration of the joy of surfing in the widest sense.
+They will enjoy the iconic coastline, a combination of natural beaches, dunes and tidal ecosystems, coastal parks and coastal infrastructure, as well as Noosa’s associated village atmosphere of first-class accommodation, dining and shopping, gourmet produce and surf culture – all with a uniquely environmentally sensitive ethos.

 The surrounding coastline and in particular First Point at Main Beach is one of just 10 World Surfing Reserves.
 It has significant cultural, social and historical meaning to local people and surfers around the world.
 The Festival recognizes its event management activities and operations on the beach and in the water have the potential to have both positive and negative environmental, economic and social impact.
 The Festival commits to continually improve the environmental and social sustainability performance and annual benchmarking.
 Our sustainable event management principles are: Stewardship, Inclusivity, Integrity and Transparency.